Artist History

 carve each Hanko.

-*Approximately 5 pieces produced per day.
+Limited to approximately 5 pieces per day.

 02